Tknika/opcua-server-demo/README.md

 - **CyclicData**: numeric (Int64) value that goes from -100 to 100 (and vice versa) every 10 seconds, with a 0.2 step size.
 - **MirrorData***: a couple of boolean values (MirrorDataOriginal and MirrorDataCopy) where MirrorDataCopy mimics the MirrorDataOriginal value.
 Only the second one is writable.

+## Security

 The server supports two security policies:

 - None (no encryption)
 - Basic256Sha256

 > Please, ensure that valid ```certificate.der``` and ```key.pem``` files are available in the ```main.py``` python file folder before starting the server.
 Both files can be created using the ```generate_certificate.sh``` script.

+## Docker

+Docker images for this application are available at: https://hub.docker.com/r/bodiroga/opcua-server-demo